A challenge examination is designed to assess your academic proficiency in a subject area and is similar to a final

 Upon your CEX registration, you will be given a MyMail email account with Singapore University of Social Sciences.
 The University will only correspond with you via this MyMail account.
 For each of your registered CEX course, a study guide and examination question paper from the immediate past semester will be made available via CEX portal after your CEX registration.
 Please note that not all CEX courses will have a study guide available.
 You may refer to the list of CEX courses for the availability of the study guide.
 CEX can be conducted locally or overseas.

 Examination Arrangements and Results

 You will receive an email notification to view your CEX timetable, venue details and examination information booklet approximately 2 weeks before the start of the examination period.
 You can attempt CEX only once for each course.

 If you fail CEX for a course which is part of the course requirement for your programme of study, you will have to register it as a regular course.
 You cannot take CEX for a course which you are currently registered or have previously passed or failed.

-You will receive an email notification to view your CEX results (via CEX Portal) towards the end of May, July or December for the May and November examinations, respectively.
+You will receive an email notification to view your CEX results (via CEX Portal) towards the end of May, July or December for the April, June and November examination, respectively.
 The result for CEX is a Pass (P) or Fail (F) or Absent (U).